donnafarberlab/MMoCHi/README.md

 ```
 There will be many warnings, but it should end with `"build succeeded"`.
 You can then view the docs by opening `docs/_build/html/index.html` in your local browser.

-Occationally, there are errors running pandoc when installed using pip.
-Try resinstalling with conda:
+Occasionally, there are errors running pandoc when installed using pip.
+Try reinstalling with conda:
 ```
 pip uninstall pandoc
 conda install -c conda-forge pandoc